Naimish240/FRIENDS_Analysis/README.md

 is extracted from the viewership sheet.

-Using `Season, Episode` as a common key across all three sheets, we end up with 2 final tables:
+Using `S-E (Season - Episode)` as a common key across all three sheets, we end up with 2 final tables:

-1. dialogues.csv `Season, Episode, Speaker, Dialogue`
+1. dialogues.csv `S-E, Speaker, Dialogue`
-2. metadata.csv `Season, Episode, U.S. viewers, Stars, Votes`
+2. metadata.csv `S-E, Viewers, Stars`

+Notebook for data cleaning can be found [here](preprocessing.ipynb)

 ---